jekor/drcal/README.markdown

-# Dr.Cal - A Minimalistic JavaScript Calendar
+# Dr.Cal 2.0 - A Minimalist JavaScript Calendar (not a date picker)

 Demo at http://www.minjs.com/#drcal